 Ploeger notices at open days that this is difficult material for some students to digest.
 ‘Especially students who come from the fields of sociology, political science or anthropology, where they were brought up with the idea that everything is culture.
 Then it is sometimes very difficult to have a discussion because they are very convinced of their own opinions.
 I notice that such students are not so open to scientific facts.
 Evolutionary psychology is indoctrination, I have sometimes heard literally.
 A professor of anthropology told me that “everything is culture and that he punished students who dared to claim otherwise”.
 I fell off my chair at the time.
 She notes that the topic of wokeness only affects a select group of students.
 I also teach psychobiology at the Science Park, where 95 percent of the students have not heard of woke.
 On Roeterseiland, these sounds are much more prevalent.
 It’s quite miraculous that we are at a university, and that there can be such worlds of difference at the same time.’

 Both Forceville and Zonneveld believe that students have become more fragile.
 Topics such as rape or eating disorders should be treated with caution.
-For example, a student e-mailed Zonneveld ‘politely, but clearly’ that he should give a disclaimer in future that the story of Dracula was also about anorexia.
+For example, a student e-mailed Zonneveld ‘politely, but clearly’ that he should give a disclaimer that the story of Dracula was also about anorexia.
 ‘It might be annoying for certain students to read.’
 Forceville: ‘In general, my experience in the ten years that I have been teaching at AUC is that matters that are unpleasant, hurtful or disturbing can be discussed less and less openly and freely.’

 Shouldn’t students just become a little more resilient, rather than immediately taking to the barricades?
 University philosophy professor Yolande Jansen does not entirely agree.
 According to her, her lectures on decolonization could easily be placed in the category of woke, even though she believes the term is currently viewed in a rather negative light.
 Wrongly, she thinks: ‘woke means that you keep your eyes open for injustice.
 The woke students I know, from the University of Color for example, or students who are following the lecture on decolonization, are doing very important things: they dare to speak out critically about important, difficult themes such as inequality, exclusion and social justice.’